-Looking for ways to grow your email list?
+Looking for ways to build your email list?

 When you spend so much time writing and crafting your email newsletters, it almost feels like it’s all for nothing when only a small handful of people read them.
 After all, you want to make your time count (and get your emails to as many people as possible)!